markusschneider2710/RaspberryPiWeatherDate/README.md

 Seeing that the sensor spits out data I went and wrote also code to gather outside temperatures using an API-Key from OpenWeatherMap (see code @ openweathermap.py)

-As i am lazy and do not want to start both codes seperatly, I wrote a script to open up both codes at the same time. (see code @ parallel.py)
+Because i am lazy and do not want to start both codes seperatly, I wrote a script to open up both codes at the same time. (see code @ parallel.py)
 </p>